Promise and Peril: Stellar Contamination and Strict Limits on the Atmosphere Composition of TRAPPIST-1c from JWST NIRISS Transmission Spectra: Joint modelling of atmosphere and stellar contamination

-We assume that the vertical temperature structure is isothermal, motivated by the likely-thin region of the upper atmosphere probed by our observations in transmission, and only fit for this photosphere temperature.
-We use the nested sampling method \citep{skilling_nested_2004, skilling_nested_2006} to sample the full parameter space, with the multi-ellipsoid method implemented using the \texttt{nestle} module \footnote{\url{https://github.com/kbarbary/nestle}} within the SCARLET retrieval framework.
+We assume that the vertical temperature structure is isothermal, motivated by the fact that our transmission spectra would not the precision to measure any temperature gradient in the thin transit photosphere region we are probing.
+We use the nested sampling method \citep{skilling_nested_2004, skilling_nested_2006} to sample the full parameter space, with the multi-ellipsoid method implemented using the \texttt{nestle} module\footnote{\url{https://github.com/kbarbary/nestle}} within the SCARLET retrieval framework.
 The final posterior distributions are obtained from retrievals performed using at least 1000 live points.
-We compute forward models at R=15,625 before convolving them to the resolution of the data assuming a uniform throughput within each bin for the likelihood calculation.
+We compute forward models at R=31,250 before convolving them to the resolution of the spectrum, assuming a uniform throughput within each bin for the likelihood calculation.

-We also calculate forward models for 1 and 100$\times$ solar metallicity, H$_2$/He-dominated atmospheres with varying cloud-top pressures (Figure \ref{fig:met_psurf}; left panel), and models for several high mean molecular weight compositions (Figure \ref{fig:atmosphere_molbymol}; top panel), to put our retrieval results in context.
+We also calculate forward models for 1 and 100$\times$ solar metallicity, H$_2$/He-dominated atmospheres with varying cloud-top pressures (Figure \ref{fig:met_psurf}; left panel), and models for several high MMW compositions (Figure \ref{fig:atmosphere_molbymol}; top panel), to put our retrieval results in context.
 For each model, the temperature-pressure profile is assumed to be isothermal at the equilibrium temperature of TRAPPIST-1\,c.